Amanita 'farinosa PNW04'

 and usually has creamy yellowish warts

-(except the white form which usually has no pigment in the warts either).
-What to
+(except the white form which usually has no pigment in the warts either). ~95

-call it was somewhat of a puzzle.
-It is too genetically distant from
+to call our abundant species is somewhat of a puzzle.
+It may be too genetically distant from

 A. muscaria